 Many people who take aspirin tolerate it well at safe dosages.
 However, as with all NSAIDs, it can lead to side effects.

-While the 2014 review found that aspirin had fewer side effects than sumatriptan, aspirin has the highest risk of side effects out of all NSAIDs available for migraine.
+While the 2014 review found that aspirin had fewer side effects than sumatriptan, aspirin has the

 The most common side effects of aspirin are: